 Happy landing in Belize City, 6 September 2016

-The country’s problems are offset by its wonderful nature, its Mayan ruins and the local inhabitants living a life according to their own cultural values, in particular the indigenous populations.
+The country’s problems are offset by its wonderful nature, its Mayan ruins and the local inhabitants living a life according to their own cultural values, in particular, the indigenous populations.
 But Belize offers a variety of diverse things.
-On one side it is quiet in Belize, lots to discover by yourself in the silence of the jungle but some need a bit more action and for those people i can recommend Caye Calker and San Pedro on Ambergris Caye.
-Defiantly not my style but he… Ambergriscaye At Ambergris Caye and Caye Calker you find the night owls bur for me i prefer to listen to the howler monkeys in there natural habitat.
+On one side it is quiet in Belize, lots to discover by yourself in the silence of the jungle but some need a bit more action and for those people, I can recommend Caye Caulker and San Pedro on Ambergris Caye.
+Defiantly not my style but he… Ambergriscaye At Ambergris Caye and Caye Caulker you find the night owls but for me I prefer to listen to the howler monkeys in there natural habitat.

 Belize is an ornithologists dream come true; bird life here is magnificent and the viewing spaces are easy to reach.

 It is also said that most of Belize’s Mayan ruins haven’t even been discovered yet.
 Personally, I find the smaller ruins in the far south of the country quieter and just as spectacular as the well know once in central Belize like Xunantunich or Lamanai.

 Belize is most interesting for nature lovers, photographers, divers and people interested in archaeology; a comparatively unknown country with great freedom in regards to exploring it.

 Next, to the Mayan excavation sites like XUNANTUNICH MAYA EXCAVATIONS the different regions offer countless places for watching wildlife.
 As mentioned, Belize has the world’s largest population of jaguars living in the wild, and there is much other feline and wildlife slinking through its mountains and jungles.